alexyuly/chil/README.md

 #### Component Types (AKA Complex Operation Types)

-A **component type** is an operation type which is a composition of *n* name input stream instances, *m* operation instances, and 1 output stream instance.
+A **component type** is an operation type which is a composition of *n* named input stream instances, *m* operation instances, and 1 output stream instance.

 ```yaml
 compose: